conradbez/hstream/README.md

 Love Streamlit but:

-- find it hard to deploy
 - impossible to customise beyond PoC phase
-- overly complicated
+- hard to reason about when extending and deploying
+- non-standard approach doesn't play nicely with existing ecosystems

 H-(html)-Stream stream is built with semantic html, FastApi and htmx to provide a fast and simple framework for rapid web app development that follows traditional frontend/server architecture (or at least follow it closer than Streamlit).